Franchise Industry Statistics for 2026

 Other large franchises include KFC, 7-Eleven, Burger King, and Subway.

-While Subway got started in 1965, more than 11 years after McDonald's, it has been able to expand more rapidly.
-From its headquarters in Miami Springs, Florida, it now has approximately 43,000 outlets across the globe.
+While Subway got started in 1965, more than 11 years after McDonald's, it has been able to expand quite rapidly.
+It now has just under 20,000 outlets in the US alone.

 (Which Franchise)